KernelGamut32/terraform-fundamentals-public/exercises/08/README.md

 # Exercise #8: Understanding and Manipulating Data/Variables

-This is one part of the course where we'll look at some new stuff.
-Prior to terraform version 0.12, the only variable types available were:

-* String
-* List
-* Map
+In this exercise, we'll have a chance to experiment with variables and manipulating data in Terraform.

-As we saw in our discussion, there are a number of others now, so let's look at them in action.
+As we saw in our discussion, there are a number of primitive and complex types available, so let's look at them in action.
 As you do this exercise, you're encouraged to change the HCL to experiment a bit with the different data types and using them in action.

 ### Primitive Types

-Terraform has restructured to include variable types in a category "primitive."
 These are quite similar to what you'd find in other language primitives.

 1. Change into the `primitives` directory and `apply` to see primitives in action